Ana Guerra: Career

 Between September 2019 and January 2020, Guerra toured 16 cities across Spain with her fellow Operación Triunfo castmate Luis Cepeda on the ImaginBank tour.

 By December 2019, Guerra had nine platinum records and two gold records.
 More than 90,000 followers through their social networks and with more than 85 million views on her YouTube channel.
 Her EP Reflexión exceeded 100 million views.
 Also during that year, Guerra shared the stage with Spanish-language music stars like Alejandro Sanz and Juan Luis Guerra.

 On 24 September 2021, Ana Guerra's second album called "La luz del martes" was released.
 The album ranked fourth on the Spanish album chart during the first week of release.

 In July of that year, Ana Guerra was confirmed as one of the winners of that year's Premios Dial of Cadena Dial.
 During the awards ceremony that took place on 24 November, Ana was in charge of presenting the event along with Luis Larrodera and to sing in it.

 On 22 January 2022, Ana Guerra performed at the legendary Teatro de la Maestranza in Seville, as part of her tour Lo que nunca te dije.

 On 15 December 2023, the new EP titled "Érase una vez" was published, a collection of four songs accompanied by a personalized folder signed by the singer.
 This is an album dedicated to her fans.
 It is an album divided into two, the second part was proposed for release in 2024.
 In August of that year, the title of the second part of this album, "Sin final", was announced, as well as the date of its release, 27 September.

 On 21 September, she shared the stage with singer Isabel Pantoja as part of the latter's Gira 50 Aniversario (50th Anniversary Tour), at the Centro Internacional de Ferias y Congresos de Tenerife.

+In April 2026, she performed at the OModa Global Music Festival, an international music and culture event held in the city of Wuhu (China).